IntersectMBO/plutus/docusaurus/docs/adr/adr1.md

 These documents have names that are short noun phrases.

-For example, “ADR 1: Deployment on Ruby on Rails 3.0.10” or “ADR 9: LDAP for Multitenant Integration.”
+For example, 'ADR 1: Deployment on Ruby on Rails 3.0.10' or 'ADR 9: LDAP for Multitenant Integration.'

 ### Authors